 Intimate yet elegant, Bachelors Lounge is an adults-only haunt within The Ritz-Carlton Bachelor Gulch, located in Avon and a stone’s throw from Beaver Creek Resort.
 Peruse the sommelier-curated wine selection, snack on small plates, smoke a cigar and transition right into nighttime revelry during Après After Dark.

 You know you’re in for inventive fare when the kitchen and bar are referred to as “science labs,” as is the case at Breckenridge's taple Modis.
 Try soy-cured deviled eggs and a fittingly named Powder-Hound Sour with Old Overholdt rye.

-Photo Credits: Arapahoe Basin/Il Rifugio, Bread Bar, Hotel Talisa Vail
+Photo Credits: Arapahoe Basin/Il Rifugio, Bread Bar, Grand Hyatt Vail